KhronosGroup/Vulkan-Hpp/README.md

 }
 ```

 Finally, you can configure and build your project as usual.
 Note that CMake currently only supports the Ninja and Visual Studio generators for C++ modules.
+Furthermore, the C++ module also pre-defines `VULKAN_HPP_DEFAULT_DISPATCHER_DYNAMIC_STORAGE` by default.
+Therefore, if you wish to use dynamic dispatch with the Vulkan-Hpp C++ module, all that is necessary is to define the macro `	VULKAN_HPP_DISPATCH_LOADER_DYNAMIC=1` in your project.

 ##### Command-line usage